Ben O Ceallaigh

 Diddordebau ymchwil

-My research interests primarily focus on the relationships between political economy and language vitality - looking specifically at the ways in which capitalism negatively effects minoritised languages.
+My research interests primarily focus on the relationships between political economy and language vitality - looking specifically at the ways in which capitalism negatively affects minoritised languages.
 To this end I have conducted extensive research on the effects of post-2008 economic developments on Irish-speaking communities and Irish-language policy, exploring how austerity and neoliberalism are in direct opposition to the sort of supports minoritised languages typically need.
 I have also conducted some research on how the macro-economic developments of the last 15 years have impacted Scottish Gaelic, Manx and Welsh.

 Additionally, I have a deep interest in how language revitalisation policy can fruitfully align with environmental policy in a time of rapidly exacerbating ecological crisis.
 In coming years I hope to expand my focus to examine in more detail how heterodox political ideologies such as democratic confederalism can be more conducive to minority language rights than those models based on the state and capitalism which are currently hegemonic.